AlessandroStraf/AlessandroStraf/README.md

 ## HI 🤙
 I'm Alessandro Strafella and I'm 15 years old!
-I'm from Italy 🇮🇹 and study of the scientific high school of applied sciences 🏫.
+I'm from Italy 🇮🇹 and study of the scientific high school of applied sciences. 🏫

 In my spare time I'm a web developer (maybe) in development.
 I'm obsessed with intriguing stories or biting research.
 Since I was a child I have an innate desire to learn new things and yes, the INTERNET is just what I was looking for. 🌐